caseykneale/ChemometricsTools.jl/README.md

 Right now echo state networks are on board.
 Lot's to do there!

 ## Specialized tools?
-You might be saying, ridge regression, least squares, KNN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
-Right now, that's kind of true.
+You might be saying, ridge regression, least squares, logistic regression, KNN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
+If that's what you wanna use it for be my guest.
+Seems kinda wrong/inefficient to pycall scikit learn to do basic machine learning/analysis anyways...

-Well, we have some specialized tools for chemometricians in special fields.
-For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, and there are certainly plans for a few other tools for chemical data that packages in other languages have left out.
-Stay tuned...
-Right now some bare bones stuff still needs to be tuned for correctness, and some analysis functions need to be added.
-This is again, an early view!
+But, we have some specialized tools for chemometricians in special fields.
+For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, curve resolution, bland-altman plots, and there are certainly plans for a few other tools for chemical data that packages in other languages have left out.
+More to come.
+Stay tuned.

 ## ToDo:
   - Peak finding algorithms
-  - MCR-ALS, BTEM, ...
+  - BTEM, ...
   - Fast decision trees...
   - Time Series/soft-sensing stuff / Recursive regression methods
   - SIMCA, N-WAY PCA, and PLS